Also known as アドルフに告ぐ (Adolf ni Tsugu)

 Set in both Japan and Germany during World War II, the story opens in 1936, as a Japanese reporter named Sohei Toge travels to Germany to cover the Berlin Olympic Games and to visit his younger brother.
 His brother, Isao Toge, an international student contacts Sohei and arranges to see him but is murdered before they meet.
 Afterwards it becomes clear to Sohei that his brother was killed due to his involvement in a conspiracy concerning a secret document regarding the birth of Adolf Hitler.

 Meanwhile, Wolfgang Kaufmann, a Nazi working for the German Consulate General in Kobe, Japan, is searching for the document under the orders of the German government.
 Kauffmann has a son named Adolf, whom he wants to join the Hitler Youth and become a hard-line supporter of Adolf Hitler.
-However, Adolf Kaufmann has a Jewish friend named Adolf Kamil and does not wish to follow his father’s ideology that approves of the killing of Jews.
+However, since Adolf Kaufmann’s closest friend is a Jewish boy (also) named Adolf Kamil, he does not wish to follow his father’s murderous ideology.

-As the events of the story progress, the paths of the three Adolfs intertwine and become more and more twisted as Sohei continues his search for the murderer of his brother and the document.
+As the story unfolds, the paths of the three Adolfs intertwine and become more and more twisted.
+Friends become foes, and secrets abound as Sohei continues his search for the missing document… which he is sure is the key to unlocking the identity of his brother’s killer.

 What you should know

 The character of Adolf Kaufmann continues the theme of the corruption of innocence previously explored in Apollo’s Song (1970) and Ayako (1972-1973).
 He starts the story as an innocent young boy, living in Japan, who struggles with his identity due to his mixed German and Japanese blood.
 Although, at first, he opposes his father’s Nazi ideals, after having been sent to Germany he begins to adopt the Nazi policies as a result of the massive pressure brought to bear by his teachers and peers.
-On his return to Japan, he is a fully fledged Nazi and proceeds to interrogate and abuse his former friends in his quest to find the incriminating document.
-After the end of the war he realizes that he has lost all of his colleagues and allies but continues to fight for his beliefs in the face of defeat which leads to a climactic and tragic ending.
-By the end of the story, we have witnessed the transformation of an innocent and idealistic boy into a highly destructive and brainwashed enforcer of the Nazi’s.
+Yet, on his return to Japan, he is a fully fledged Nazi and proceeds to interrogate and abuse his former friends in his quest to find the incriminating document.
+After the end of the war, even though he realizes he has lost all of his colleagues and allies, he continues to fight for his beliefs in the face of defeat – something which directly leads to the climactic and ultimately tragic ending.
+By the end of the story, we have witnessed the transformation of an innocent and idealistic boy into a highly destructive and brainwashed Nazi enforcer.
 This change is highly disturbing and prompts the reader to consider how easily people can be manipulated and changed under overwhelming pressure from controlling governments and aggressive ideals.

-It is also interesting to note that one of the main settings for the story is Kobe – were Tezuka lived as a boy during World War II.
-As such, Message to Adolf (1983-85) captures much of the authentic the atmosphere of Kobe at the time.
+It is also interesting to note that since much of the story takes place in Kobe – were Tezuka lived as a boy – Message to Adolf (1983-85) captures much of the authentic World War II-era atmosphere of Kobe.

 Where you can get it